 - Note to people with disabilities: You are very welcome to attend this presentation, since the plan is for you – especially if you are doing your own planning or you want more details.
 However, you may find the GMOA Overview Presentation (above) more helpful.

-IN DEVELOPMENT – pilot training planned for early 2016.
+IN DEVELOPMENT – pilot training planned for Spring 2017.
 Please contact Linda Ronan Brown at the contact information on the right side of this page if you are interested in taking part in the pilot training.

 Four two-hour modules will answer these questions: